WalterZWang/SBCL-Temp-Repo/README.md

 - Your job is to
     - Divide the whole task into sub-tasks.
     - Clearly define what each sub-task is.
     - Think about how to check whether each sub-task is correctly implemented.
-Test-driven development can help, if you do not want to review the code line by line.
+        - Test-driven development can help, if you do not want to review the code line by line.
 - TODOs
     - Make sure everyone is on the same page.
-    - Clearly let others know what you want from them.
+    - Clearly let your team members know what you want from them.
     - The more strickly you follow the above workflow, the easier for you to manage the project.
     - The more detailed you define each sub-task and the interface between two members (e.g. the inputs, and outputs), like [this](/utils/gradientDescent.py), the easier it would be when you put every piece of the work together.
+    - The larger the team you manage, the more strictly you need to follow the above workflow.

 ## Structure